 Mr. Kelly graduated from Duke University and Harvard Law School.
 Prior to joining the U.S. Attorney’s Office, he was an associate at the law firm Dechert LLP.
 Mr. Kelly also clerked for the Honorable Joseph E. Irenas, U.S. District Court Judge for the District of New Jersey.

 Clark Russell is the Deputy Bureau Chief of the Bureau of Internet and Technology at the New York State Attorney General’s Office.
 The Bureau is committed to protecting consumers from online threats and has brought a number of ground-breaking cases involving internet and technology issues, including privacy, online fraud and data security.
-Clark’s investigations included Secure Our Smartphones, where the office convinced smartphone manufacturers to install a “kill switch” in their smartphones; and Operation Clean Turf, the largest investigation into companies flooding the Internet with fake positive reviews; Operation Child Tracker, the largest state AG investigation of violations of the Children’s Online Privacy Protection Act (“COPPA”) by major child brand websites, and a well-known ad network.
+Clark’s investigations included Secure Our Smartphones, where the office convinced smartphone manufacturers to install a “kill switch” in their smartphones; Operation Clean Turf, the largest investigation into companies flooding the Internet with fake positive reviews; Operation Child Tracker, the largest state AG investigation of violations of the Children’s Online Privacy Protection Act (“COPPA”) by major child brand websites, and a well-known ad network; a $170 million settlement with Google/YouTube alleging COPPA violations with the FTC; and a $600 million multistate settlement with Equifax regarding a massive data breach.
 Clark oversees the office’s data breach notification program, and secured numerous record-setting results in data breach cases.
-He is also the principal draftsperson of the office’s proposed overhaul of New York State’s data security law to require new and unprecedented safeguards of personal data.
+He is also the principal draftsperson of the “Stop Hacks and Improve Electronic Data Security Act” (“SHIELD Act”), the office’s proposed overhaul of New York State’s data security law to require new and unprecedented safeguards of personal data.

 Damian Williams is the Co-Chief of the Securities and Commodities Fraud Task Force at the United States Attorney’s Office for the Southern District of New York.
 Prior to assuming that position, Mr. Williams investigated and prosecuted a wide array of significant securities fraud and public corruption offenses and tried over a dozen cases to verdict.